Once a woman becomes pregnant, her body begins to undergo several changes.

 - A pelvic massage is also another great remedy for managing cervical pain.
 Ensure to seek the medical advice and services of a trained professional before getting a massage.

-- The pressure you feel in your vagina may be more intense if your pregnancy is a large one.
-A pregnancy support belt will be very helpful in relieving pressure in this situation.
+- A pregnancy support belt will be very helpful in relieving pressure as well.

 When to See a Doctor